Welcome to my dissertation research page! Read on for more information about this critical arts-based inquiry and how you can participate.

-How do the embodied experiences of female arts administrators affect the field of nonprofit arts administration?
+How do the embodied experiences of female-identifying arts administrators affect the field of nonprofit arts administration?

 Arts administration is a queer profession.
 We balance creative and managerial work behind the scenes and on the front lines of art institutions to bring artistic experiences to individuals and communities.
 There is growing consensus among arts administrators that the status quo of this work conflicts with their bodies’ well-being, hinders institutional mission achievement, and inhibits equity.
 A more nuanced understanding of the embodied experience of arts administration might rupture social and institutional norms and open opportunities for redistributions of powers, resources, and values.
 This research tells narrative, arts-based, queer stories about how, what, and why art admins do their work, and inextricable links between institutional policies and lived experiences.
 A critical arts-based inquiry invites co-creation and co-meaning-making to foster a more ethical research process.

 Adults over the age of 18 living anywhere in the United States who work full-time at a nonprofit arts/cultural organization are invited to participate.
-Arts administrator is broadly defined: you may work in any art form (e.g. dance, visual art, service, advocacy) or department (e.g., education, development, marketing, visitor services, finance, accessibility, front of house, etc.).
+Arts administrator is a broadly defined self-identification: you may work in any art form (e.g. dance, visual art, service, advocacy) or department (e.g., education, development, marketing, visitor services, finance, accessibility, front of house, etc.).

 Benefits to participating include contributing to a better understanding of life as an arts administrator, having the opportunity to reflect on personal/career goals, engaging in creative production, and heightened visibility of arts administration profession.
 My goal is to share results with academic and practitioner audiences, considering accessibility of content and spaces.